7 minute read

 Communicating these metrics requires sophisticated and customizable reporting architecture that only comes with an infrastructure approach to software.
 Most existing learning tech has static reporting that can’t adapt to report on different kinds of training data.
 It just can’t handle the diversity of data and analysis needed to paint the full picture of training’s business impact.

-But a training operations platform like Administrate comes with powerful and customizable reporting capabilities.
+But a training management system like Administrate comes with powerful and customizable reporting capabilities.
 This is all part of our commitment to providing a software infrastructure, coordinating your data and your tech stack for maximum potential.

 Subscribe